FedRAMP/docs/tools/site/overrides/content/phase1/intro.md

 ## Initial Submission Requirements

-!!! danger "The 20x Phase One pilot is over!"
+!!! danger "The 20x Phase 1 pilot is over!"

-    The 20x Phase One pilot ended in September 2026.
+    The 20x Phase 1 pilot ended in September 2026.

     The documentation on this page is outdated and only preserved for reference for participants in the 20x Phase One pilot.
 All 20x Phase One pilot participants who receive a pilot FedRAMP authorization have up to 12 months to adopt Phase Two standards.